 As much as we love Lake Bled, the neighboring and twice-as-large Lake Bohinj has totally captured our hearts.
 We choose to escape to Bohinj any long weekend we have the opportunity, as it is under 5 hours from Pápa.
 Lake Bohinj is located about 30 minutes west of Lake Bled on country roads that send you right into the heart of Slovenia.
 You will notice the iconic hay drying racks as the road twists and turns past each farm – something unique to this region.
 You will also find yourself moving deeper and deeper into the center of Triglav National Park, where the road stops and you’re surrounded by mountains that reach down to the waters edge.
 In many ways this gem of a destination reminds me of Telluride, Colorado – only smaller and much less populated and commercialized.
 The largest – and also most remote – lake in Slovenia boasts the clearest glacial waters I have ever seen.
 It is possible to look down into the lake and watch fish swimming by your feet as you take a dip.
 Between us we have been to Lake Bohinj 9 times, and each time there has been an interesting mix of weather.
 The mountains can collect moisture, so expect fast moving clouds and occasional precipitation.
 On the other hand, even when we have made our way to the lake on a day we expected rain, it eventually cleared!
 It is truly remarkable in any weather, but seeing the mountains rising up around you from the lakeside is stunning.
 If you ask me, this place is one of the best kept secrets of Slovenia!
 Especially for nature-loving Mainers like us.

 THE WATER The emerald green hues of Lake Bohinj will lure you in, and the clean, mineral-rich feeling of a chilly plunge will leave you feeling invigorated!
 I swear the water is healing.
 Take a dip near the town (adjacent to the bridge on either side) where the water is warmer, or head down the lake between the mountains that rise up from the waters edge.
 It is a bit chillier there, but also less busy.
 Not far from the car park approaching Ukanc the land juts out and forms perfect areas for swimming.
 Park and walk out on the rocky sandbar – and make sure to bring water shoes or sandals.
 It is common to find people changing into swim gear right in the woods – it’s Slovenia!
+The last time we visited, there were brand new road rails along the street preventing illegal parking and this also made this perfect swimming spot more hidden and exclusive!

 THE FOOD The town of Bohinj on one side of the lake and Ukanc on the other have a few restaurants and eateries.
 There are more options in nearby Lake Bled.
 It is fun to plan for a picnic lunch here so you don’t have to interrupt your day with a restaurant.
 That said, the Apartments-restaurant Ukanc has decent pub food, and there are a few options in downtown Ribčev Laz.
 Another option is to take the gondola up Vogel peak and grab a good bite with a view at Restaurant Viharnik.
 It is advisable to stop at the grocery store, cafe or bakery in Bohinjska Bistrica on your way to Lake Bohinj to grab a few amenities, but there also is a small grocer in town by the lake.